Creating Literature in Papua New Guinea (1966-1986): The First Twenty Years

-The project is a collaborative effort amongst staff at several institutions:
+The project began as a collaborative effort amongst staff at several institutions:

 - Athabasca University